Azerbaijan–Latvia relations: High-level visits

-Economic cooperation
+Economic relations

-In 2017, industry agreements were signed on joint activities in a number of areas: education, transport, and construction supervision.
 Since July 23, 2018, the Azerbaijan Trading house has been operating in Riga.
 The volume of mutual trade in the first half of 2018 amounted to 15.5 million euros, which indicates an increase in trade volume by 20% compared to 2017.
 Latvian companies in Azerbaijan are implemented in such areas as finance, consulting, jurisdiction, transport, logistics, mechanical engineering, information technology, telecommunications, architecture, food production, pharmaceuticals, tourism, education, and so on.
 There are investments in a number of areas, such as wholesale trade, transport, consulting and others.
 Azerbaijan exports fruit and vegetable products, melons, processed agricultural products and so on to Latvia.
 In turn, livestock products, meat and dairy products, etc. are imported from Latvia to Azerbaijan.
 It is planned to conclude a number of agreements in the field of veterinary medicine and phytosanitary.
 In 2018, during the negotiations between the Chairman of the State Customs Committee Safar Mekhtiev and the Ambassador of Latvia to Azerbaijan Juris Maklakov, it was stated that it was necessary to conclude an agreement on the exchange of primary information.
 In 2019, a state-owned joint-stock company called "Latvian Railway" offered the management of the closed joint-stock company "Azerbaijan Railways" to join the "Bison" project.
 The essence of the project is to export and transit goods to Latvia from Azerbaijan.
 Joint production of textile products is planned.
 In 2007, there were 21 joint Azerbaijani-Latvian companies.
 Currently their number exceeds 40.
 According to the United Nations trade office (COMTRADE) statistics, in 2019 Azerbaijan imported carpets and other textile floor coverings from Latvia in the amount of 127 US dollars.